Tenshin Nasukawa: Nasukawa vs. Moloney

+Nasukawa vs. Santillan

+The 10-round bantamweight encounter occupied the co-main event slot of Junto Nakatani vs Ryosuke Nishida, taking place at the Ariake Colosseum, Japan.
+Nasukawa secured a comfortable points victory against Victor Santillan, and put on a glittering display down the stretch, claiming two scorecards of 99-91, and one wider reflection of 100-90, to consolidate his unanimous decision victory, taking himself one step closer towards a world title shot at 118lbs.

 Exhibition bouts

 Nasukawa vs. Mayweather

 On November 5, 2018, it was announced that Nasukawa was expected to face the undefeated boxer Floyd Mayweather Jr. at Rizin 14 on December 31, 2018.
 The supposed rules for this bout were not determined.
-However, on 7 November, Mayweather stated that the fight had been announced in error due to a misunderstanding (claiming that he had never even heard of Nasukawa until the press conference), and that he had been booked for an exhibition fight for "a small group of wealthy spectators" that was not meant to be televised.
+However, on November 7, Mayweather stated that the fight had been announced in error due to a misunderstanding (claiming that he had never even heard of Nasukawa until the press conference) and that he had been booked for an exhibition fight for "a small group of wealthy spectators" that was not meant to be televised.
 On November 16, 2018, Mayweather announced that the fight is back on.
 It was to be a 3-round exhibition boxing match.
-“There was a penalty clause in the contract of an undisclosed amount if he is to use any moves of an MMA nature.”
+"There was a penalty clause in the contract of an undisclosed amount if he is to use any moves of an MMA nature."
 In other words, if Tenshin had the urge to throw a kick, he would be heavily fined.
 Nasukawa landed the first punch of the fight, but Mayweather Jr retaliated with a left hook behind Nasukawa's ear that immediately sent him to the canvas.
 "This blew my mind.
 He hit me behind the ear.
 I was surprised.
 Right on the button."
 Nasukawa later said.
 Within 140 seconds of the one-sided fight, Nasukawa was knocked down 3 times in the first round and his corner subsequently threw in the towel.